Hrsj123/huffman-file-compression/README.md

 # Huffman File Compression

-A CLI tool to compress and decompress files using Huffman Compression.
+A CLI tool and Python package to compress and decompress files using Huffman Compression.

 ## Installation